 I am a member (former council member) of ASGRA and, as such, have passed stringent assessments, thus proving my competency as a professional researcher.
 Part of my work involves continuous professional development, where I attend courses and lectures and visit new repositories.
 This is extremely important in order to keep abreast of new developments in the genealogy field.

-by utilizing numerous sources such as the National Records of Scotland (formerly the National Archives of Scotland), the National Library of Scotland (including their map
+resources such as the National Records of Scotland (formerly the National Archives of Scotland), the National Library of Scotland (including their map library), Edinburgh City

-library), Edinburgh City Archives, Glasgow City Archives, Glasgow University Archives, local archives all over Scotland, local newspapers and local libraries.
-My enthusiasm has not diminished through
+Archives, Glasgow City Archives, Glasgow University Archives, local archives all over Scotland, local newspapers and local history libraries.
+My enthusiasm has not diminished through the years

-There are many records for genealogists which can be sourced online, but many of these contain information which requires to be verified by looking at the statutory records themselves.
+There are a great number of records for genealogists which can be sourced online, but many of these contain information which may not be accurate and require to be verified.
 This is very important.
-A great many records cannot be sourced online, however, so it is often only by visiting these repositories in person that one is able to gain a full insight into the family's history.
+Numerous records cannot be sourced online, however, so it is only by visiting the repositories in person that one is able to gain a full insight into the family's history.
 Most importantly, part of the professional researcher's skill is in knowing which additional records are available and where to find them.

 Courses taken: Edinburgh University: